-This paper relates to a wide literature spanning macroeconomics, public finance, occupational choice and development economics on the policy implications of financial frictions.
-We present a detailed review of related literature in Section 5.
-To summarize, the distinguishing characteristic of this paper is a qualitative point which is simple but has not yet been made in this literature: ability heterogeneity implies that educational subsidies are interim Pareto improving under a wide range of circumstances.
+To summarize, the distinguishing characteristic of this paper is a simple but important qualitative and robust result concerning the efficiency role of conditional transfers, when ability heterogeneity and financial market frictions coexist.
 This conceptual insight helps explain findings of detailed quantitative models of various real economies that educational subsidies raise aggregate welfare (e.g., Berriel and Zilberman (2011), Cespedes (2014), Peruffo and Ferreira (2017)).
-Our paper complements this literature by providing qualitative results concerning efficient fiscal policies that apply irrespective of the specific welfare function, technology or preferences.
-In particular, they illustrate the benefits of CCT programs adopted in various developing countries.
+Our paper complements this literature by providing qualitative results on the superiority of combining income transfers with education subsidies, that apply irrespective of the specific welfare function, technology or preferences.
+In particular, they illustrate the benefits of conditional cash transfer (CCT) programs adopted in various developing countries.